 While consciousness guides many reactions, it clearly does not have the capacity to either perform the reactions or process the results.
 This is beyond its ability and its role in the biological process.
 The conscious state is ill-suited to process the massive amount of data the brain receives every second, let alone perform the millions of physical reactions required to perform simple activities such as walking a dog or riding a bike.
 Since consciousness is not functionally capable, the subconscious process is used to perform and monitor reactions.
 These reactions are executed automatically without access to the conscious state.
-The subconscious reaction is the hallmark of life and has evolved to perform all the reactions are performed subconsciously.
+The subconscious reaction is the hallmark of life and has evolved to perform all the reactions required by the biological process.
+There is no such thing as a conscious reaction, all reactions are performed subconsciously.